- AANP News

 “The PCPCC Annual Conference continues to be an opportunity for AANP—and NPs—to be involved in groundbreaking issues in primary care,” said David Hebert, CEO of AANP.
 “Dr. Lawson is an exceptional NP whose work, practice and commitment directly align with PCPCC’s vision for primary care.
 Dr. Lawson is the epitome of a team-based, community-aligned health care provider.
 AANP is delighted that she is being honored in such a meaningful way.”

 Register today for another can’t-miss conference: the 2019 AANP National Conference.
 Hosted at the crossroads of America in Indianapolis, the conference offers hundreds of hours of CE sessions, skill-enhancing workshops and unparalleled networking opportunities.
-New this year are a number of exciting events, including a Welcome Reception at the Indianapolis Zoo, tours around the city and the first ever AANP Golf Outing.
+New this year are a number of exciting events, including a Welcome Reception at the Indianapolis Zoo and tours around the city.

 Join NPs of all specialties, students, health care leaders, policymakers and AANP leaders to discuss “Keeping Health Care on Track” at the Indiana Convention Center June 18–23, 2019.